 Jigsaw puzzles are a fun way to stimulate your logical left brain while also fulfilling the needs of your creative right brain.
 Making connections between both sides of your brain helps enhance your ability to learn and understand.

-In addition to being an excellent way to improve your hand-eye coordination and sense of spatial arrangement, jigsaw puzzles also help develop your ability to analyze, reason, and deduce answers to problems.
+In addition to being an excellent way to improve your hand-eye coordination and sense of spatial arrangement, jigsaw puzzles also help develop your ability to analyze, reason, and deduce answers.

 As you look for the correct shape and color of pieces to solve the puzzle, you train your brain’s short-term memory.
 The act of putting each piece in place, bringing you closer to completion, causes your brain to produce dopamine.
 This neurotransmitter affects motor control, memory, motivation, and concentration.